Symbitic/tree-sitter-cmake/README.md

 ## About

 Tree-sitter is an excellent project.
 It provides a reusable interface for parsing many different programming languages.
-But because it's aimed primarily for consumption in Node.js, it uses GYP as the build system.
+But because it's aimed primarily for Node.js and Rust, it uses GYP as the build system.
 GYP is terrible for modern-day developers needs.

 This project aims to provide an integrated way to use Tree-sitter in CMake projects.